 2. The demographic is mostly younger.

 Snapchat’s demographic is mainly younger.
-Around 75% of Snapchat users are under 34 years old and 45% of them range between 18 and 24.
+Around 90% of Snapchat users range between 18 and 24.
 Snapchat users are also mostly female.
-Users identifying as female make up around roughly 70% of all Snapchat users.
+Users identifying as female make up around roughly 60% of all Snapchat users.
 These demographics, paired with overall user numbers, make Snapchat a platform ripe for interactions with businesses.

 3. It’s more than temporary content.